robertleifke/forex-swap/README.md

 ## Testing

-Run comprehensive tests for the Numo implementation:
+Run comprehensive tests for the ForexSwap implementation:

 ```sh
 # Run all tests